pmur002/R-symfam-testing/README.md

 and ideally it will be a font with a wide Unicode coverage.
 If you use the same font for this test as the previous test, you will hopefully see some (positive) differences.
-If you use a new font here, you should see differences between just using `symbolfamily="fontname"` and `symbolfamily=cairoSymbolFont("fontname", usePUA=FALSE)`.
+If you use a new font here, you should see differences between just using `symbolfamily="fontname"` and using `symbolfamily=cairoSymbolFont("fontname", usePUA=FALSE)`.

 Thanks for any help you can give!

 Paul
 --
-Dr Paul Murrell
+Dr Paul Murrell\
-Department of Statistics
+Department of Statistics\
-The University of Auckland
+The University of Auckland\
-paul@stat.auckland.ac.nz
+paul@stat.auckland.ac.nz\
 http://www.stat.auckland.ac.nz/~paul/